 Hi, I guess I'll start with the details.
-I am a born again Christian who loves the Lord Jesus with all my heart.
+My name is Karen and I am a born again Christian who loves the Lord Jesus with all my heart.
 I have been married to my high school sweetheart for over 33 years.
 He is my best friend and partner in crime :) We have 2 children and 6 grandchildren.
-Our wonderful son has been married for over 12 years now to our fabulous daughter-in-law and they have 3 adorable sons as well as our first little grand-daughter.
-Our gorgeous daughter has been married to her wonderful hubby for more than 6 years and they have an amazing little boy and our second little grand-daughter.
+Our wonderful son has been married for over 13 years now to our fabulous daughter-in-law and they have 3 adorable sons as well as our first little grand-daughter.
+Our gorgeous daughter has been married to her wonderful hubby for more than 6 years and they have an amazing little boy, a sassy little girl and a new baby on the way!
 I have always loved sewing and crafting.
 My dream is to one day live in a 100 year old farmhouse with my hot hubby and a few chickens and craft until the cows come home :)

 Now that Christmas is behind us I can show some of the other gifts that I made for my family.
 These fun pot holders were for my daughter and I used the same free download pattern that I mentioned last week.
 If the fabric looks familiar it's the same vintage fabric that I found at the thrift store during the summer that I used to re-cover my own potholders.
 I also made her a folding sewing kit like the one I made for my first give-away!
 The fabric that I used for her is from the Cosmo Cricket "Tailor Made" collection that I bought on etsy.
 I'm a big fan of Cosmo Cricket scrapbook paper and now they offer some of the same designs in fabric too!
 Color me a happy girl!!!
 I love that the fabric has flowers and little spools of thread and scissors too.
 Perfect for a sewing kit!